Particular/docs.particular.net/nservicebus/sqlserver/design.md

 Each endpoint has a single table representing the primary queue.
 The name of the primary queue matches the name of the endpoint.

-In a scale-out scenario this single queue is shared by all instances.
+In a scale out scenario this single queue is shared by all instances.

 partial:callback